hillu/build-crossby/README.md

 - `pkg_SUFFIX`: archive file format for this package
 - `pkg_NAMESPACE`: (specific to the `go` buildsystem): Namespace into which the package is installed.
+- `pkg_ARCHS`: Limits the architectures for which this package can be built

 Extending
 ---------